 One of the most important aspects of rehabilitating a sports injury is treating it as soon as possible.
 Your treatment plan and duration of recovery will vary depending on how severe the injury is, your health history, and whether or not the injury requires surgical intervention.

-Get back to your sport today!
+Get back to your sport in Naperville today!

 If you have recently sustained a sports injury, call [site-url] today to find out more about how we can help you return quickly and safely to the activities you love.
 We can set up a consultation for you and get you started on the road to pain relief and recovery!